lostintransaction/lostintransaction.github.io/_src/posts/2014-03-18-base58check-encoding-and-decoding.md

 The `fold/for` form defines an intermediate result `num` that is initially 0 and then for each hex character, multiplies the intermediate result by 16 and adds to it the base-10 representation of that hex character, as computed by `hex-char->num.v0`.
+The `hex-char->num.v0` function converts a hex character to a number by computing the position of the character in the `HEX-CHARS` constant string, or throws an error if the input character is not valid hex.
+Note that `hex-char->num.v0` accepts both upper and lowercase hex characters.

 Let's see what the (hex) Bitcoin address from
 [this Bitcoin Wiki article][bwiki:addr]) is in base-10 (the above code